Gain access to personalized product screening, the best pricing, rewards, and more!

 Benefin

-Benefin is an active ingredient in herbicides designed to control problematic annual grasses and broadleaf weeds.
-Benefin is a pre-emergent herbicide meaning that it attacks weed seeds before they germinate in order for the product to be effective.
+Benefin is an active herbicide ingredient that controls problematic annual grasses and broadleaf weeds.
+It is a pre-emergent herbicide, meaning that it attacks weed seeds before they germinate, ensuring the product's effectiveness.

-Benefin is also known by other names such as Balan, Balfin or its more scientific name Benfluralin.
-Benefin brings season-long control to target weeds such as direct-seeded lettuce, established turf, seeded alfalfa, red clover, birdsfoot trefoil, and ladino clover.
+Benefin is also known by other names such as Balan, Balfin, or its more scientific name Benfluralin.
+It brings season-long control to target weeds such as direct-seeded lettuce, established turf, seeded alfalfa, red clover, birdsfoot trefoil, and ladino clover.

-Solutions Pest & Lawn is glad to have this herbicide in our inventory and our customers feel the same way.
-On this page, you will learn a little bit about why Benefin is such an effective pre-emergent herbicide and you will also be able to shop all our products that contain this active ingredient.
+Solutions Pest & Lawn is glad to have this herbicide in our inventory; our customers feel the same way.
+On this page, you will learn a little about why Benefin is such an effective pre-emergent herbicide, and you will also be able to shop all our products that contain this active ingredient.

 What is Benefin?

-Some of the types of weed it is known to successfully control is annual bluegrass, barnyardgrass, crabgrasses, crowfootgrass, fall panicua, foxtails, goosegrass, seedling johnsongrass, junglerice, ryegrass, sandbur, Texas panicum, carpetweed, chickweed, knotweed, lambsquarters, pigweeds, purslane, redmaids, and Florida pusley.
+Some of the types of weeds it is known to successfully control are annual bluegrass, barnyard grass, crabgrasses, crowfoot grass, fall panicum, foxtails, goosegrass, seedling johnsongrass, jungle rice, ryegrass, sandbur, Texas panicum, carpetweed, chickweed, knotweed, lambs quarters, pigweeds, purslane, redmaids, and Florida pusley.

 How Does Benefin Work?